1958 Pacific typhoon season: JMA Tropical Storm Two

 Tropical Storm 02 developed on April 29.
 It struck Philippines before dissipating on the following day.

-Typhoon Phyllis
+Super Typhoon Phyllis

 On May 29, Super Typhoon Phyllis attained a peak of 185 mph, the strongest typhoon on record in May at the time.
 Phyllis remained over open waters, and dissipated on June 2, southeast of Japan.

 JMA Tropical Storm Four

 Tropical Storm 04 developed in the South China Sea on May 26.
 It struck the Chinese province of Guangdong and Hainan, before dissipating on June 6.

 Typhoon Rita

 Typhoon Rita existed from June 7 to June 13 in which it didn't bring any significant damage to land.

 JMA Tropical Storm Six

 Tropical Storm 06 developed on June 8.
 It crossed the Ryukyu Islands of Japan, before dissipating on June 13.

 Typhoon Susan

 Typhoon Susan existed from June 13 to June 17.

 Typhoon Tess

 Typhoon Tess developed in the vicinity of the Federated States of Micronesia on June 28.
 The storm moved generally west-northwestward and northwestward, reaching the Ryukyu Islands before dissipating on July 6.